Pregnancy, births and maternity: risk factors during pregnancy

 Smoking

 Smoking during pregnancy is associated with increased risk of miscarriage, stillbirth, prematurity, low birth weight and sudden infant death syndrome (SIDS).
-Smoking can also reduce the likelihood of conception by increasing the amount of time it takes for a women to conceive and reducing sperm count in men.
+Smoking can also reduce the likelihood of conception by increasing the amount of time it takes for women to conceive and reducing sperm count in men.

 Women who are pregnant or planning to get pregnant can get more information from the NHS Scotland Ready Steady Baby website.